Ohio State Named 2009 Preseason Favorite

 Buckeyes' Pryor and Michigan State's Jones Receive Preseson Honors

 From the Big Ten

-Park Ridge, Ill. – The Big Ten Conference announced today that Ohio State has been selected as the preseason favorite among members of the media attending the conference’s football media day.
-Wisconsin was chosen to place second, while Illinois was selected third.
-The Big Ten announces only the top three teams in its preseason poll.
-The voting members of the media also honored Ohio State running back Chris “Beanie” Wells as the Preseason Offensive Player of the Year while teammate and linebacker James Laurinaitis was tabbed Preseason Defensive Player of the Year for the second straight season.
+The Big Ten Conference announced today that Ohio State has been selected as the preseason favorite for the 2009 football season by media members attending the conference’s football media day.
+Penn State was tabbed to finish second, and Michigan State was third.
+In addition, the media panel also named Ohio State quarterback Terrelle Pryor the Preseason Offensive Player of the Year and Michigan State linebacker Greg Jones the Preseason Defensive Player of the Year.